 Our luxury vessel, Wave Rider, departs from Tantabiddi Boat Ramp just north of the Cape Range national park entrance in Exmouth.
 Complimentary transfers are provided to and from Exmouth township for your tour.Advance Bookings for all tours are essential.
 Due to the small, intimate scale of our tours with a maximum of 10 places, we recommend booking several months in advance to avoid disappointment.

-Please note: we are currently taking bookings for the 2018 Swim with Humpback Whale and Adventure Day Tours.
-We are still awaiting final details (rules) from Parks and Wildlife.
+Please note: we are currently taking bookings for the 2019 Swim with Humpback Whale and Adventure Day Tours.
+We are still awaiting final details (rules) from Parks and Wildlife if the trial will be extended.